-Shekhu’s outfit took a long detour to by pass the enemy mines and forward positions and avoid enemy medium machine gun (MMG) fire.
-D Company’s objective was ridge that had one well camouflaged light machine gun (LMG) that was mutually well supported my the MMGs from adjoining ridge.
+Shekhu’s outfit took a long detour to by-pass the enemy mines and forward positions and avoid enemy medium machine gun (MMG) fire.
+D Company’s objective was a ridge that had one well-camouflaged light machine gun (LMG) that was mutually well supported my the MMGs from adjoining ridge.

 Though Shekhu was wounded in the leg by the enemy shrapnel, he continued to inspire and lead his ‘chorras’ with his dynamic leadership, grit, determination and courage and captured the objective by 1445 hrs.

 While Shekhu and his men were charging, Pakistanis were seen abandoning their defences on the lower ridge and running.
 It appeared their junior leadership in this daylight combat had miserably failed.